Markothyy/Markothyy.github.io/_pages/about.md

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Mark can operate a number of different computer controlled (CNC) fabrication tools, computer aided design (CAD) software, and coding languages.
+Experience was gained from projects, courses, and organizations such as the Vanderbilt Aerospace Design Lab:

-* Fused Filament Fabrication (FFF)
+* SOLIDWORKS, Autodesk Fusion 360, Onshape
-* Stereolithography (SLA)
+* OpenRocket, SimScale, ANSYS
-* Selective Laser Sintering (SLS)
+* MATLAB, Python, C/C++, LabVIEW, Excel
-* 3D Inkjet Printing
+* 3D Printing, CNC Lathe, CNC Milling, CNC Gantry
-* Bioplotting
+* Welding, Soldering

 ## Press

-Research on the effects of humanitarian projects on diversity equity and inclusion within the engineering space, and how to make more inclusive engineers was covered by [Vanderbilt Hustler](https://vanderbilthustler.com/2022/11/09/digital-fabrication-minor-introduced-for-2022-23-academic-year/).
+Research on the effects of humanitarian projects on diversity equity and inclusion within the engineering space, and how to make more inclusive engineers was covered by [ResearchGate](https://www.researchgate.net/publication/382862807_Creating_Inclusive_Engineers_through_Humanitarian_Engineering_Projects_Exploring_the_Experiences_of_Two_Students_through_Interviews).

 <img src="/assets/img/1759813683074.jpg" alt="Mark Sedek" style="width:200px;"/>